How to Fix “SSL Handshake Failed” or “Cloudflare 525” Error?

 What is a Cipher suite?

-Cipher suites are sets of cryptographic algorithms used to secure network connections.
-They include encryption, message authentication, and key exchange methods negotiated during SSL/TLS handshake to establish secure connections between a client and server.
+If you are not aware of the Cipher suite, there is a set of cryptographic algorithms that are used to secure network connections.
+These algorithms include encryption, message authentication, and key exchange methods used during SSL/TLS handshake.
+It helps to negotiate and establish secure connections between a client and server.

 You can compare the cipher suites for the both Client and the server, using the same SSL checker tool by Qualys.
 To do this all you need to do is,